 \subsection{Polygon Sampling}

-In previous experiments, we demonstrated that \ourmethodsmall{} can learn to generate multiple polygons given the visibility graph and triangulation graph.
-In this section, we use these capabilities to show the high diversity sampling ability of \ourmethodsmall{} over the space of all polygons.
-Specifically, we apply \ourmethodsmall{} to generate valid interpolation between two polygons sharing the same visibility graph.
-In addition to this polygon-to-polygon interpolation, we also present an approach that uses graph-to-graph interpolation to sample diverse polygons across the polygon space.
+In previous experiments, we demonstrated that \ourmethodsmall{} can learn to generate multiple polygons conditioned on the visibility and triangulation graphs.
+In this section, we leverage these capabilities to highlight the high-diversity sampling ability of \ourmethodsmall{} over the space of all polygons.
+Specifically, we apply \ourmethodsmall{} to generate valid interpolations between pairs of polygons that share the same visibility graph.
+Beyond polygon-to-polygon interpolation, we also introduce a graph-to-graph interpolation approach to sample diverse polygons across the polygon manifold.

-\textbf{Polygon-to-Polygon Interpolation}: We perform polygon-to-polygon interpolation by sampling two different diffusion seeds and performing linear interpolation between them.
-We then utilize \ourmethodsmall{} to generate polygons for all these interpolated noise samples while keeping the visibility graph same.
-We specifically perform 50 interpolation steps.
-Qualitative results are added in Appendix Section \ref{subsec:p_to_p_interpolation} which shows 6 intermediate steps for polygon-to-polygon interpolation based sampling. \ourmethodsmall{} generates meaningful intermediate polygons for the interpolation samples.
-This result also suggests that \ourmethodsmall{} learns a smooth neighbourhood structure for a visibility graph.
+\textbf{Polygon-to-Polygon Interpolation:} We perform polygon-to-polygon interpolation by sampling two different diffusion seeds and linearly interpolating between them. \ourmethodsmall{} is then used to generate polygons corresponding to the interpolated noise samples while keeping the visibility graph fixed.
+We perform 50 interpolation steps in total.
+Qualitative results are provided in Appendix~\ref{subsec:p_to_p_interpolation}, showing six intermediate steps from the polygon-to-polygon interpolation process. \ourmethodsmall{} produces meaningful intermediate polygons across the interpolation sequence, indicating that it learns a smooth neighborhood structure within the latent space of a visibility graph.

-\textbf{Graph-to-Graph Interpolation}: The ability to sample based on interpolation between two valid graphs is a challenging problem as intermediate steps should represent valid graphs for which polygon exists.
-Triangulation graphs possess an important property that any two valid triangulations can be transformed through a sequence local operations known as edge flip with all intermediate triangulation remaining valid~\cite{hurtado1996flipping}.
-This sequence forms a flip graph, which is shown to be connected for a 2D points~\cite{lawson1972transforming}.
-Hence, we exploit capability of \ourmethodsmall{} to sample based on intermediate triangulation graph for graph-to-graph based data sampling.
+\textbf{Graph-to-Graph Interpolation:} Sampling between two valid graphs through interpolation is a challenging problem, as intermediate steps must correspond to valid graphs for which polygons exist.
+Triangulation graphs possess an important property: any two valid triangulations can be transformed into one another through a sequence of local operations known as \textit{edge flips}, with all intermediate triangulations remaining valid~\cite{hurtado1996flipping}.
+This sequence forms a \textit{flip graph}, which has been shown to be connected for 2D point sets~\cite{lawson1972transforming}.
+We therefore exploit the capability of \ourmethodsmall{} to sample using intermediate triangulation graphs, enabling graph-to-graph interpolation over valid polygonal structures.